cmda-bt/be-course-17-18/week-1.md

 To find the file you need to edit, go to your root directory (`cd ~`) and print out hidden files there (`ls -a`).
 If one of the previously mentioned files exists, you’re supposed to edit that.
+If none of the them do, you can probably create a `.bashrc` in your home directory and use that.
 If multiple files exist, open each and inspect them to find out which one you should edit.